Beth A. Goldstein

 Partner, Renewable Energy Chair

-Beth A. Goldstein is a seasoned real estate attorney with experience representing buyers, sellers, developers and lenders in the sale, acquisition, financing, development and leasing of commercial real estate throughout the country.
+Beth A. Goldstein is a seasoned real estate and renewable energy attorney with experience representing buyers, sellers, developers and lenders in both traditional commercial real estate transactions and those involving the purchase, sale, financing, leasing, and development of renewable energy projects.

 As a partner in the firm’s Real Estate Department and chair of its Renewable Energy Practice Group, many of Beth’s clients are engaged in complex renewable energy transactions including construction and permanent financing of clean energy facilities, permitting, development, and leasing for solar and battery energy storage projects, energy regulatory issues, and transactions involving the purchase and sale of renewable energy projects.
 Her leasing practice includes landlord and tenant representation in the leasing of renewable energy, industrial, retail, restaurant, and office space.

 In 2021, Beth was named an “Energy & Environmental Trailblazer by the National Law Journal, recognizing the top energy and environmental lawyers across the nation who have moved the needle in their field.
-She has been recognized by Massachusetts Lawyers Weekly as an “Up and Coming Lawyer” and as a “Rising Star” by Massachusetts Super Lawyers.
+She has been recognized by Massachusetts Lawyers Weekly‘s “Top Women of Law” and as a “Rising Star” by Massachusetts Super Lawyers.

 Active in the legal community, Beth is the former co-chair of the Leasing Committee for the Boston Bar Association and is a volunteer with Kids in Need of Defense (KIND), a national organization that partners lawyers with children in need of representation in immigration court.